 Strong Bearish Signal (Trend drops very strongly)

-Kumo Above price, while Tenkan Sen below Kijun Sen and Chikou Span are also below the price.
+Kumo Above price, while Tenkan Sen below Kijun Sen, and Chikou Span is also below the price.

 Weak Bearish Signal (Trend drops weakly)